imagej/imagej.github.io/_pages/Linux_command_line_tutorial.md

 `ssh madmax.mpi-cbg.de`

-and enter your password
+and enter your password:

 `tomancak@madmax.mpi-cbg.de's password: `

-Now you are on the cluster
+Now you are on the cluster!

 `Last login: Sun May 19 09:01:24 2013 from 10.1.7.16`
 `"Platform HPC" 3.1 (build 7211) Management Node`